Every household has inevitably experienced issues with its electrical systems. However, knowing the signs can help prevent electrical problems.

 In case you need more outlets around the house, contact a licensed electrician for electrical services and have them installed.

-In case of a spark, the first thing you should do is immediately unplug all the devices or wire and switch off the power.
-It is possible that the device or fixture is damaged, or there is some issue with the aluminium wiring.
+In case of a spark, you should immediately unplug all the devices or wire and switch off the power.
+The device or fixture may be damaged, or there is some issue with the aluminium wiring.